The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-A faulty sensor or calibration may cause your system to keep switching off and on this is known as short cycling.
+A malfunctioning sensor, or a flawed calibration could cause your system to turn off and on in a continuous manner.
+This is referred to as short cycling.
 This can have a negative impact on your comfort as well as cause unnecessary wear and tears on the compressor.
-These issues can be resolved by simply replacing the thermostat’s batteries or resetting the breakers.
+This issue can be solved by replacing the batteries in the thermostat or resetting the breakers.

-Check your thermostat for indications of wear and damage.
-Examine for dust or dirt and make sure that the thermostat isn’t excessively exposed to the sun.
-Finally, the fan blades should be checked for any signs of damage or rust.
-These simple checks can prevent costly repairs in the future, and help ensure that your equipment is operating as smoothly as it is possible.
+It’s also important to check your thermostat for any signs of wear or damage.
+Examine for dust or dirt and make sure that the thermostat is not too much exposed to sunlight.
+Examine the fan blades for signs of damage and rust.
+These simple checks can help avoid expensive repairs in the future, and help ensure that your equipment is operating as smoothly as possible.

-Conducting basic HVAC maintenance on your commercial property is a great way to reduce energy consumption, ensure comfort and prolong the longevity of your heating and cooling equipment.
-By identifying any issues with your thermostat, setting the breaker, and then replacing the batteries and fuses, you’ll be able keep your building cool all year.
-Remember to call an expert if you’re having any other problems or unsure of what is wrong with your system.
+Conducting basic HVAC maintenance on your commercial building is an excellent way to cut down on energy costs, maintain comfort and extend the life of your heating and cooling equipment.
+By identifying any issues with your thermostat, resetting the breaker, and then replacing the batteries, you’ll be able to keep your building warm all year round.
+Be sure to call a professional if you are experiencing any other issues or are unsure of what’s going on with your system.